ethan-wst/EfficientDet-D0-Trainer/README.md

 # EfficientDet-D0-Trainer

-&ensp;&thinsp;This installation is recomended to completed within an Anaconda virtual enviroment for Python 3.9
+This installation is recomended to completed within an Anaconda virtual enviroment for Python 3.9

 	https://www.anaconda.com/products/individual